 The MFA program at OSU allows students to choose from an emphasis of seven studio areas, including glass, photography, printmaking and ceramics, which was ranked #4 in the nation by U.S. News & World Report.
 Students are enrolled full-time for this 72-credit, three-year course.
 MFA students have 24/7 access to private or semi-private studio art space.
 Most students receive a Graduate Associate appointment to assist with the costs of graduate school.

 Undergraduates are admitted into programs at CCAD in both the fall and spring semesters, graduate students are only admitted for the fall term.
 All applicants are required to submit a portfolio; graduate students need to provide project proposals and other supplemental materials.

 Bachelor of Fine Arts in Fine Arts

 The BFA program at CCAD encompasses multiple forms of art, from the solely conceptual through to large-scale sculptural work.
 Students take foundational art classes, such as digital fundamentals, drawing, and color theory, and academic classes such as art history, philosophy, literature and science.
-In their major, students are required to complete 42 hours in an area such as painting, ceramics, media arts or printmaking.
+In their major, students are required to complete courses such as painting, ceramics, media arts or printmaking.
 Graduation from the program requires the completion of 120 credit hours and production of a portfolio or thesis.

 Master of Fine Arts in the Visual Arts